-And for die-hard fans with cash to burn (or really good credit), there’s now a unique opportunity to buy the place where the sci-fi epic first came to life.
+And for die-hard fans with cash to burn (or really good credit), a unique opportunity presented itself in 2021, allowing them to buy the place where the sci-fi epic first came to life.

 With two bedrooms and one bath, the 1,175-square-foot home retains much of its original charm, complemented by upgrades made by the owners throughout the years.

 Four upstairs skylights bathe the eat-in kitchen, dining, hall, and bath with natural light, turning it into an airy, bright home.

 The main bedroom overlooks the home’s serene backyard garden — which has been split into two levels to accommodate a lovely rear deck that can be accessed from the second bedroom/home office.

 At the time it was listed, the property also offered an Airbnb-registered rental space that had its own wet bar, private bathroom, and plenty of room for bed, dining and seating areas.
 This provided an excellent opportunity for the new owner to capitalize on the history of the property, if he or she so chooses.